 Hatteras Style Clam Chowder Recipe

-After that, it’s time to get your fresh clams ready.
-Again, you can use any kind you’d like— I usually use medium-sized ones from the Atlantic Ocean, but you can use whatever you want or have access to.
+Once you have your clams, it’s time to prepare them for the chowder.
+You can use any kind you’d like.
+I like to use medium-sized ones from the Atlantic Ocean, but you can use whatever you want or have access to.
 If you are shucking them yourself, make sure they’re clean and free of sand and dirt before putting them in the pot.

-Once your vegetables are done cooking, add some water and bring it all to a boil.
+After the vegetables have been cooked until tender, add some water and bring it all to a boil.
 Then add some salt and pepper (and maybe some other spices) if you like!
-The last thing is adding the clams (you’ll want about 1/4 cup), let them cook for about 10 minutes, then enjoy!
+The last thing is adding the clams.
+Let them cook for about 10 minutes, then enjoy!

 Main Ingredients Needed